bump-sh/docs/src/_help/publish-documentation/branching.md

 ### Using the API

-Our [API](https://developers.bump.sh/operation/operation-post-versions) also allows you to publish to a specific branch by providing the `branch_name` request body parameter.
-We however recommend to use either our CLI or our Github-Action to publish your API documents to Bump.sh.
+Our [API](https://developers.bump.sh/operation/operation-post-versions) lets you publish to a specific branch by providing the `branch_name` request body parameter.
+However, we recommend using either our CLI or our Github-Action to publish your API documents to Bump.sh.

-Our dedicated [Branch API](https://developers.bump.sh/group/endpoint-branches) endpoints, helps to manage the branches of your documentation.
+Our dedicated [Branch API](https://developers.bump.sh/group/endpoint-branches) endpoints, help to manage the branches of your documentation.
 You can create a new branch, delete one, list them all, or select one as the default branch.

 Please note that, currently, the API does not support renaming a branch.